I hold dual citizenship - Greek and American. Am I eligible to apply for a Fulbright grant?

 Can you tell me why I was not selected?

-Unfortunately, no. Each year the number of well-qualified applicants exceeds the number of grants available.
+No, the Foundation respects the anonymity of its selection committee members and the privacy of their decisions.
+Each year the number of well-qualified applicants exceeds the number of grants available.
 Final selection and the procedures to achieve this selection are the responsibility of the Fulbright Selection Committee and the Board of Directors of the U.S. Educational Foundation in Greece.

 To what disciplines and projects does the Fulbright Foundation offer scholarships?